jayakrishnankk/examples/getting-started/README.md

 ## Download and Install
 Pick the latest elasticsearch download link using this link : [Download](https://www.elastic.co/downloads/elasticsearch)

+Recommended to use tarball if you are a beginner

 ```
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.5.0.tar.gz
 tar -xzf elasticsearch-5.5.0.tar.gz
 cd elasticsearch-5.5.0/
-//if you are a beginner, get familiarized with directory structure.
-Specifically bin and config
+//get familiarized with directory structure, specifically bin and config
 ```

 ## Getting Started with Elastic Search
-Start elastic search by going to into bin directory.
+Start elastic search.
 ```
 ./bin/elasticsearch

+//You may also open this url in browser.
-//to verify the installation and setup
+//To verify the installation and setup.
 curl -XGET http://localhost:9200

-//You should get something like this in the console
+//You should get something like this in command line
 {
   "name": "f7RZM1d",
   "cluster_name": "elasticsearch",